Sam-Veldeman/immo-data-processing/README.md

 - Be able to apply a regression in a real context.
 - Be able to preprocess data for machine learning.
-- Be able to analize the results of a machine learning model.
+- Be able to analyze the results of a machine learning model.
 - You have to handle NaNs.
 - You have to handle categorical data.
 - You have to select features and preprocess them as needed.
 - You have to remove features that have too strong correlation.
-- You have to evaluate your models performance with an appropiate metric
+- You have to evaluate your models performance with an appropriate metric

 ### Part 3 of this project was started on 26/07/2023 09:00 and had a deadline set for 28/07/2023 16:00 (3 days)